 The Social Worker should ascertain from the Secure Unit the availability of an Independent Person/Advocate for the young person and ensure that the young person has access to such advice and support.
 (THIS PERSON IS NOT THE SAME PERSON AS THAT WHO SITS ON THE CRITERIA REVIEW PANEL).

 Following admission to the unit, no young person is allowed to leave so long as the legal authority for placement in secure conditions remains in force, except:

 - To receive urgent medical attention which cannot be provided through a doctor visiting the unit.

 These conditions will be discussed fully at the initial planning meeting which will set out the processes whereby a young person progresses to the point where a "mobility plan" is implemented.
-Any such plan must be approved by the Secure Unit and Area Manager for the case.
+Any such plan must be approved by the Secure Unit and Locality Manager for the case.

 Risk Assessment and Monitoring Arrangements